hero image

 Biography

-De Leo is an Associate Professor of Interdisciplinary Health Sciences at Augusta University.
+De Leo is the chair of the Department of Health Management, Economics and Policy in Augusta University's School of Public Health.
 He has a background in bioengineering and focuses his research on the use of innovative technology to improve public health.
-He has designed and led the development of several e-heath systems such as an automated telephone call center for the education and monitor of patients with diabetes, a game-based virtual environment for helping children with cerebral palsy to walk on a treadmill, and a smart phone for increasing the communication skills of children with severe autism.
+He has designed and led the development of several e-heath systems such as an automated telephone call center for the education and monitoring of patients with diabetes, a game-based virtual environment for helping children with cerebral palsy to walk on a treadmill, and a smart phone for increasing the communication skills of children with severe autism.
 His research interests include innovative virtual reality systems, health care mobile technologies, simulation tools, gaming technologies, and augmentative and alternative communication systems.

 Areas of Expertise (8)